dominiqueclarke/portfolio/resume.md

 Girl Develop It - Intro to SEO

-Girl Develop It - Intro to Photopshop
+Girl Develop It - Intro to Photoshop

 Girl Develop It - Intro to Web Concepts